-FOUR WINDS ELEMENTARY SCHOOL's response to the findings identified in our audit is described in the accompanying schedule of findings and questioned costs.
-FOUR WINDS ELEMENTARY SCHOOL's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.
+Government Auditing Standards requires the auditor to perform limited procedures on FOUR WINDS ELEMENTARY SCHOOL's response to the findings identified in our audit and described in the accompanying schedule of findings and questioned costs.
+FOUR WINDS ELEMENTARY SCHOOL's response was not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.